Who’s the “Expert” in the room?

 I don’t call people an expert based on a piece of paper or training or who they studied with.
 I don’t assign my approval or sanction to someone because of who they know or what they did in their internship or clinical hours.

 Welcome to Expertise

 It’s not your job as a coach to be perfect.
 I’m certainly not!
 That’s why I say “some level of” personal mastery.
 Humans are imperfect, and we always will be.

-It’s your job to utilize a skillset that supports other people in getting the results that they want to get in their lives.
+It’s your job to utilize a skillset that supports other people in getting the results they want to get in their lives.

 And that leads me to how I define “expertise.”
 Here are the two questions I’ll ask:

 - Do you have enough mastery (not perfection, but skillfulness) in this area to be reasonably confident that you can lead clients to the results they want in a particular area?

 - And furthermore, do you understand that expertise only labels a changeable state, one that needs constant refining and support in order to maintain that expert edge, and you’re willing to refine and educate yourself to maintain that edge?